Skip to main content

 How much weight could you potentially lose with Wegovy® pill?

-Use this calculator to get an idea of the weight loss that could be seen with Wegovy®, along with a reduced-calorie diet and increased physical activity.*
+Use this calculator to get an idea of the weight loss that could be seen with Wegovy® along with a reduced-calorie diet and increased physical activity.
+Healthcare professionals prescribe Wegovy® for adults with obesity to lose weight and keep it off.*

 (Put in a weight of 150 lb or higher)